3 min read

 Equipment Use

 Focusing on equipment use in the 80/20 principle is a similar inward-looking process to labor.
-The principle gives us two ways of looking at this: 20% of your equipment contributes to 80% of the value add to your output, or 20% of your machining is contributing to 80% of scrapped material.
+The principle gives us two ways of looking at this: 20% of your equipment contributes to 80% of the value-add in your product, or 20% of your machining is contributing to 80% of scrapped material.
 However, keep in mind that when you look at this, it's important to:

 1. Pull a report of your waste and machining usage